jasonish/evectl/README.md

-# Simple-IDS - Suricata/EveBox
+# EveCtl - Suricata/EveBox

-Simple-IDS is a tool to easily run Suricata and EveBox Linux systems using Docker or Podman.
+EveCtl is a tool to easily run Suricata and EveBox Linux systems using Docker or Podman.

 This program is considered experimental and many things may change,